BahaaNimer/Movies-Library/README.md

 Around the same time.

 ## Q&A for the task 12

 What observations or questions do you have about what you’ve learned so far?

+Nothing, so far.

+How long did it take you to complete this assignment?
+And, before you started, how long did you think it would take you to complete this assignment?

+It take about half hour.

+Around 1 hour.

+## Q&A for the task 13

+What observations or questions do you have about what you’ve learned so far?